oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 permalink: /reference-manual/native-image/pgo/basic-usage
 ---

-Note: This document build on [Profile Guided Optimization for Native Image](PGO.md), we recommend reading that document before this one.
+Note: this document builds upon [Profile Guided Optimization for Native Image](PGO.md), so we recommend that you read that page first.

 # A Game Of Life example